 - Must be commissioned before the age of 40

 - Once selected for the JAG Corps, all applicants must complete and pass an Air Force medical examination before an offer of assignment will be extended.

 You do not incur a service commitment until you accept your JAG assignment.
-The initial active duty commitment is four years, which begins on the day you depart for Commissioned Officer Training (COT).
+The initial active duty commitment is four years, which begins on the day you depart for Officer Training School (OTS).